CurveDocs/curve-docs/docs/crvUSD/factory.md

-The use for the factory contract is to add new markets, raise or lower debt ceilings of already existing markets, set blueprint contracts for AMM and Controller, and set fee receivers.
+The use for the Factory contract is to add new markets, raise or lower debt ceilings of already existing markets or PegKeepers, set blueprint contracts for AMM and Controller, and set the fee receiver.

 !!!deploy "Contract Source & Deployment"
     **crvUSD Factory** contract is deployed to the Ethereum mainnet at: [0xC9332fdCB1C491Dcc683bAe86Fe3cb70360738BC](https://etherscan.io/address/0xC9332fdCB1C491Dcc683bAe86Fe3cb70360738BC#code).
     Source code for this contract is available on [Github](https://github.com/curvefi/curve-stablecoin/blob/master/contracts/ControllerFactory.vy).